What is the minimum age that the home can accommodate?

 We have a weekly hairdresser, and a private chiropodist and provide access to specialist NHS services as required.
 We also have a qualified hand masseuse who visits weekly and a trained singer.

 Yes and we currently hold a score of 10/10 from independent reviews from relatives and are currently the no.1 rated care home in Birmingham and the West Midlands area.
 Our page can be viewed through the following link: https://www.carehome.co.uk

 Can I view your inspection reports?

-Our inspection report (September 2016 – ‘Good’ in all 5 standards by the regulator, CQC) is available to view on the Care Quality Commission’s website http://www.cqc.org.uk/
+Our inspection report (September 2016 and March 2018 – ‘Good’ in all 5 standards by the regulator, CQC) are available to view on the Care Quality Commission’s website http://www.cqc.org.uk/